Cosmological Prediction from the joint observation of MeerKAT and CSST at $z$ = 0.4 $\sim$ 1.2: Abstract

 \section{Abstract}

 Cross-correlating neutral hydrogen (H\textsc{i}) 21cm intensity mapping with galaxy surveys provides an effective probe of astrophysical and cosmological information.
 This work presents a cross-correlation analysis between MeerKAT single-dish H\textsc{i} intensity mapping and Chinese Space Station Survey Telescope (CSST) spectroscopic galaxy surveys in $z=0.4\sim1.2$, which will share a survey area of several thousand square degrees.
 Utilizing Jiutian-1G cosmological simulation, we simulate the observational data of MeerKAT and CSST with survey areas from $\sim1600$ to $600$ deg$^2$ at $z=0.5$, 0.7, and 1.
 The effects of beam pattern, polarization leakage, and different foregrounds in the MeerKAT H\textsc{i} intensity mapping are considered in the simulation.
 After employing foreground removal with principal component analysis (PCA) method and performing signal compensation, we derive the cross-power spectra of MeerKAT and CSST.
 We perform the joint constraint using the CSST galaxy auto-power spectra and MeerKAT-CSST cross-power spectra with the least-squares fitting method.
 The constraint results show that, in the simulated survey area, the relative accuracy can achieve $6\%\sim 8\%$ for the parameter products $\Omega_{\rm H\textsc{i}}b_{\rm H\textsc{i}}b_{g}r_{\mathrm{H\textsc{i}},g}$ and $\Omega_{\rm H\textsc{i}}b_{\rm H\textsc{i}}r_{\mathrm{H\textsc{i}},g}$ at the three redshifts, which is $3\sim4$ times smaller than the current result.
-These findings indicate that the full MeerKAT-CSST joint observation with thousands of square degrees overlapping survey area can be a powerful probe of cosmic H\textsc{i} evolution, galaxy formation, and large-scale structure.
+These findings indicate that the full MeerKAT-CSST joint observation with thousands of square degrees overlapping survey area can be a powerful probe of large-scale structure, and has the ability to provide information of cosmic evolution of H\textsc{i} and galaxies in a wide redshift range.

 \keywords{Cosmology --- large-scale structure of universe --- cosmological parameters}